 - 12 months after the STEM OPT EAD start date (with 12 month I-983 self-evaluation, page 5)

 - 18 months after the STEM OPT EAD start date

-Students can submit the validation form within 30 days prior or 25 days after the validation due date.
+Students can submit the validation form within 30 days prior to or 25 days after the validation due date.
 Please note that ISSS cannot retroactively submit the validation in SEVIS if you missed a reporting period.

-Potential Consequences of missing reporting periods
+Potential consequences of missing reporting periods

 There will be no immediate consequence for this missing 6-month validation.
 However, there are potential consequences for missing this reporting requirement.
 Examples could include, but are not limited to: